 OutSystems can raise Database Exceptions whenever you are interacting with the database engine, such as, when using an aggregate, an SQL query or an entity action.

-Security Exceptions can be raised by OutSystems whenever you have authentication or other security mechanisms in your application module.
+OutSystems can raise Security Exceptions whenever you have authentication or other security mechanisms in your application module.
 Security Exceptions include:

 - Invalid Login

-- The login provided by the end user is not correct.
-This exception is raised by the Login and LoginPassword System actions.
+- The login provided by the end user isn't correct.
+This exception is raised by the Login and LoginPassword System Actions.

 - Not Registered

 OutSystems allows you to raise in your logic the Not Registered Exception or any of the existing Role Exceptions.

-A Security Exception Handler will handle any of the above exceptions if there is not a more specific Exception Handler.
+A Security Exception Handler handles any of the above exceptions if there isn't a more specific Exception Handler.
 You should handle Security Exceptions in OnException actions of your UI Flows.

-Communication Exceptions applies only to Reactive Web and Mobile apps and are raised whenever there is a communication problem while the client device is trying to connect to the server, such as no internet connection.
-Weak connections may also lead to communication exceptions whenever the server fails to reply within the specified timeout value (default timeout is set in the Server Request Timeout property of the module).
+Communication Exceptions apply only to Reactive Web and Mobile Apps, and are raised whenever there is a communication problem while the client device is trying to connect to the server, such as no internet connection.
+Weak connections may also lead to communication exceptions whenever the server fails to reply within the specified timeout value (you can set the default timeout in the Server Request Timeout property of the module).

-Communication Exceptions are raised only by OutSystems, you are not able to raise them in your logic.
+Communication Exceptions are only raised by OutSystems — you can't raise these exceptions in your logic.

 Abort Activity Change Exception

 The raise of Abort Activity Change Exceptions is used in Process Activity callback actions as a mechanism to prevent the activity from advancing to the next state.

-When an exception is raised by OutSystems, the ExceptionMessage property of the Exception Handler element will be automatically filled-in with a description of the problem.
-When you raise an exception in your logic, such as a User Exception, you need to define the Exception Message in the property of the Raise Exception element.
+When OutSystems raises an exception, the ExceptionMessage property of the Exception Handler element is automatically filled in with a problem description.
+When you raise an exception in your logic, such as a User Exception, you must define the message in the Exception Message property of the Raise Exception element.